 If you like tennis, there are many fantastic tennis clubs, as well as many outdoor courts attached to hotels and urbanisations.
 Many international tournaments are hosted in the Marbella area.

 The region is a perfect place for mountain-biking and hiking in the nearby hills and mountains.
 For the more adventurous a hike up the iconic La Concha is a must, but as it is as high as Ben Nevis it isn’t to be underestimated.
-There are numerous companies offering quad-biking, horse-riding and walking tours to help you make the most of the stunning scenery just minutes from the coastal resorts.

 Read also: Horse riding holiday in Sierra Nevada, Spain